esphome/esphome-devices/src/docs/devices/Tuya-ZY-M100-Human-Presence-Sensor/index.md

 ## General Notes

-The Tuya ZY-M100 Sensor [Tuya ZY-M100](tuya-zy-m100.jpg) uses the UART on pin 15 and 16.
+The Tuya ZY-M100 Sensor uses the UART on pin 15 and 16.
 This Sensor comes with a WBR3 chip and requires replacement in order to be used with ESPHome.
 It is still possible to convert these switches to ESPHome by replacing the WB3S chip with a ESP-C3-12F or any ESP-12 Variant chip and this process will require heat gun, soldering tools and moderate soldering skill, for all chip replacements can be made easier with low melt solder as well.

 ## Flashing